theupdateframework/taps/candidate-tuf-versions.md

 TUF clients must store the TUF specification versions they support and may add functions to maintain old versions.
 In order to find compatible updates on a repository, a client must keep track of the TUF specification versions it supports.
-To do so, a global variable or other local storage option should contain the client specification version, or specification version range.
+To do so, local storage on the client should contain the client specification version, or specification version range.
 For simplicity, this field should be formatted according to Semantic Versioning so that it can be directly compared to the specification version in root metadata.